Seven Lions: 2020-present: Find Another Way EP and Celebrating Classics

 Seven Lions kicked off his Pantheon Tour on September 30, 2021.
 He announced this tour through a cryptic fill-in-the-blank message via his Twitter in June.
 The tour included the likes of Blanke, Gem & Tauri, Jason Ross, Kill The Noise, Last Heroes, Trivecta, Wooli, and Xavi, all notable Ophelia artists.
 They made stops at cities like Chicago, Austin, Washington, D.C., and Denver, showcasing their vast Ophelia discography along the way.

 On December 22, 2021, Seven Lions teamed up with musical quartet Atlys to release the LP Opus.
 Continuing with his earlier trend of the year, this LP took many of Seven Lions' most popular songs and remastered them into classical orchestral performances.
 The idea was first introduced with Atlys performances during set intermissions at a Red Rocks show in Colorado.
 Upon seeing the approval from the crowd, the creation of the LP was started.
 The LP included orchestral remakes of "Only Now", "The Blood", "First Time", "Ocean", and more.

 On June 10, 2022, Seven Lions released an album in celebration of ten years of creating music, 10 Years of Seven Lions.
 It features ten previously released tracks, and two new tracks, an acoustic version of "Rush Over Me" and a remix by Abraxis of "The Blood".
 In addition, he released a four-part documentary series to his YouTube channel.

-On October 21, 2022, Seven Lions released his first full length album 'Beyond The Veil' on Ophelia Records.
+On October 21, 2022, Seven Lions released his first album Beyond The Veil on Ophelia Records.
 The album release was followed by a deluxe edition and live DJ set in Lake Kachess, Washington in partnership with Amazon Music.

+On December 12, 2025, Seven Lions released his second album Asleep in the Garden of Infernal Stars on Ophelia Records, consisting of 11 tracks and features that include Kerli, HALIENE and Lilly Ahlberg.